frankheat/offsecnotes/content/web/vulnerabilities/ssrf/index.md

 `file://`, `sftp://`, `gopher://`, etc.

 {{< hint style=tips >}}
-**Tip**: with gopher in some case it is possible to get a shell.
-E.g. interacting with mysql, redis PostgreSQL, etc. [https://github.com/tarunkant/Gopherus](https://github.com/tarunkant/Gopherus)
+With gopher in some case it is possible to get a shell.
+E.g. interacting with mysql, redis PostgreSQL, etc. [https://github.com/tarunkant/Gopherus](https://github.com/tarunkant/Gopherus).
 {{< /hint >}}

 ---